 Combining digital and hand-generated marks, Fernandes uses an Artline pen for her line work, and acrylic paint to come up with the light-hearted patterns she often uses as backgrounds.
 Recently, she’s been experimenting with collaged backdrops and adding stickers to the compositions.

 Juliette Lott, associate director of Illustration Web, which represents her, describes her work as “playful, fun and energetic.
 Fernandes’ work usually features female models in fashion scenarios, but she’s just as adept at depicting men, and animals too.
 There’s a youthful flavour to her aesthetic, and she enjoys drawing attention to certain aspects of the female face – the eyes, lips and hair – using brighter colours and patterns.
 This gives her portraits a unique feel and some extra punch.”

-Born and raised in Romania, Andreea Cristina Dinu now works as an illustrator and graphic designer in her Hamburg studio Summerkid.
+Born and raised in Romania, Andreea Dobrin Dinu now works as an illustrator and graphic designer in her Hamburg studio Summerkid.
 Although nowadays her main focus is now illustration, she continues to develop her digital and print graphic design skills of 10 years and counting.

 Her cartoon-like illustrations are brimming with life and positivity, never fall into colour palette cliches, and often border on the surreal.
 Clients include the Süddeutsche Zeitung Familie (South German newspaper family), P Magazine, SUB25 Magazine and Art Safari 2017 Visuals, the yearly Bucharest art festival.